 This one comes from a heartwarming episode in which Batman meets the hero he idolized as a kid.
 In a terrific bit of homage, said hero is voiced by Adam West himself.
 Whether you like the campy version of Batman from the 1960s, you have to acknowledge that Adam West is one of the top reasons that the Caped Crusader is as popular as he is.
 And, as he shows in his appearance in this episode, he also has some dramatic chops.
 Sure, he’s taking a page from real life by playing an actor who got his career ruined by typecasting, but he still delivers in spades.

 Even without the Adam West angle, this episode is very strong in presenting the human side of Batman.
 Batman not only solves the crime, but saves a poor guy who has hit rock bottom.
 He even comes as close as he can get to flat out telling the guy his secret identity, knowing that he can be trusted.
-One of the reasons I like the DCAU Batman more than his comic counterpart is that the show never forgot that Bruce Wayne is really a hurt boy inside.
-While the comic book Batman gets his gritty and mean side played up too much at times, the DCAU always kept the human side of the character.
+One of the reasons I like the DCAU Batman more than his comic counterpart is that the show did a better job showing the human side of the character.
 Few other moments offer a glimpse at the man Bruce Wayne is than when two generations of Batman collide.

 #8: Amanda Waller versus Batman (Justice League Unlimited, “The Doomsday Sanction”)